Gaussian Mixture Reduction with Composite Transportation Divergence: Proposed Gaussian Mixture Reduction Method

-The LHS of~\eqref{eq:barycenter_equiv} is the composite transportation divergence between the original mixture and the reduce mixture and the RHS of~\eqref{eq:barycenter_equiv} is the divergence between two mixtures.
-The equality shows that when reduces to a single Gaussian, these two approaches are the same.
-The proof is deferred to Appendix~\ref{app:CTD_equiv}.
+We also establish a connection of our proposed method with existing optimization-based approaches.
+To begin with, we consider the special case where we aim to reduce a Gaussian mixture to a single Gaussian and use the ISE in~\eqref{eq:ISE} or KL divergence in~\eqref{eq:KL} as the cost function in CTD.
+In this case, we have the equivalence

-Under a general case, we show that when $c(\cdot,\cdot)$ satisfies ``convexity" which is defined later, $\gT_{c}$ is an upper bound of $c(\cdot,\cdot)$.
-Our formulation therefore minimizes an upper bound.
+The left-hand side of equation~\eqref{eq:barycenter_equiv} represents the CTD between the original mixture and the reduced mixture, while the right-hand side represents the divergence between two mixtures.
+This equality demonstrates that when reducing a mixture to a single Gaussian using certain cost functions, these two approaches are equivalent.
+A proof of this equivalence is provided in Appendix~\ref{app:CTD_equiv}.